JellalYu/EMR-machine-learning-with-R-spark/README.md

 #### Read data from S3 public bucket and write  Parquet files to HDF
-(Parquet is a high performance column storage file format, which is better than CSV file, it can query data quickly.)
+(Parquet is a high-performance column storage file format, which is better than CSV file, it can query data quickly.)
 	Wine <- fread('https://s3.amazonaws.com/ecv-training-jj-v/wineQualityWhites.csv')

 	Wine`$`quality<-as.factor(Wine`$`quality)